irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 | Bank of Winona                            | $2,159  |  164 | $13  | CHRISTOPHER CALDWELL           | Sole Proprietorship            |
 | Community Bank of Mississippi             | $2,500  |  194 | $13  | SHELBY S DENTON                | Sole Proprietorship            |

-XX businesses classified as “Self-Employed Individual” received took thousands of dollars to retain dozens of jobs. **THE HEADERS BELOW ARE WRONG**
+There are 26 “Self-Employed Individual” businesses which took more than a thousand dollars in PPP money and reported having saved more than 10 jobs.

 | Lending Bank              | Amount                                    | Jobs    | Cost | Business Name | Business Type          |
 | :------------------------ | :---------------------------------------- | :------ | ---: | :------------ | :--------------------- |